jusbro/whos_first/README.md

-# Whose First - High School Jeopardy Machine
+# Who's First - High School Jeopardy Machine

-Welcome to the "Whose First" project – a high school Jeopardy machine designed for interactive classroom activities.
+Welcome to the "Who's First" project – a high school Jeopardy machine designed for interactive classroom activities.
 This project aims to enhance engagement and learning in a classroom setting, allowing students to participate in a Jeopardy-style game to test their knowledge.

 ## Overview